-The ordinary shares capital is defined as the overall value of money that the business has acquired through the common stock issue when the business went public.
+The ordinary shares capital defines as the overall value of money that the business acquires through the common stock issue when the business goes public.
 It includes the money that has been raised from the private investors.
 The amount is parked under the liability side of the balance sheet for the business.

-The ordinary share capital is an account present in the stock holders equity.
-The money has been raised through the issue of shares through public sources and private sources.
-This can be regarded as the business’s amount from the owners in the exchange of the common equity shares or stocks.
-The ordinary share capital is generally updated in proportion to the number of holdings held by the business in the form of equity.
-The ordinary share capital is regarded as the amount that the business may raise to finance small projects and business requirements.
+The ordinary share capital is an account present in the stockholder’s equity.
+The money raises through the issue of shares through public and private sources.
+This can be the business’s amount from the owners in the exchange of common equity shares or stocks.
+The ordinary share capital is generally updated in proportion to the number of holdings the business holds in the form of equity.
+The ordinary share capital is the amount the business may raise to finance small projects and business requirements.

-Ordinary capital is cheaper with respect to the debt counter part as the source of finance.
-The business does not have to pay or obligated to pay interest back to the shareholders.
+Ordinary capital is cheaper with respect to the debt counterpart as the source of finance.
+The business does not have to pay or obligates to pay interest back to the shareholders.
 The holders of the ordinary share capital generally receive dividends in proportion to their stock ownership whenever the business performs well and generate profits for itself in a given financial year.

-However, if the business fails to meet targets and generate revenues for itself, then the business may not pay any dividends to the owners of the ordinary shareholders.
-Normally Ordinary share capital is represented in terms of the product of the issue price of the share and the number of shares issued by the business.
+However, if the business fails to meet targets and generate revenues for itself, then it may not pay any dividends to the owners of the ordinary shareholders.
+Normally Ordinary share capital represents terms of the product of the issue price of the share and the number of shares issued by the business.
 The following would be the mathematical relationship: –

-The issue price is generally in the form of book value or the face value of the ordinary shares that are accessible to the public.
-The overall outstanding shares are the number of shares that the business has issued in the public market to raise additional finance and available to the public for trading purposes.
-Additionally, the business has to issue ordinary shares in accordance to business laws and as per the articles of association.
-The issue price of the shares is generally arrived at by taking market forces and sentiments into account.
+The issue price is generally in book value or the face value of ordinary shares accessible to the public.
+The overall outstanding shares are the number of shares the business has issued in the public market to raise additional finance and are available for trading purposes.
+Additionally, the business has to issue ordinary shares per business laws and the articles of association.
+The issue price of the shares generally arrives at by considering market forces and sentiments.
 The issue price is also determined by underwriters as employed by the business for facilitating the issuance of shares.